memak/oauth2-server/README.md

 - JWKS endpoint (RFC 7517)
 - Token Introspection (RFC 7662)

+## Important notes
+Usually private/public keys would not be saved in the repo.
+This is only done here as an example.
+The keys are mounted to the Docker image during runtime and as a mounted secret in Kubernetes cluster as it would be done in production

 ## Usage
 Either start a local Go server manually, or start a local Docker server, or start a local Kubernetes cluster including the Docker image with the following commands.
 After starting the server you can use the provided `curl` commands below